Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Lymphatic Malformation

-Macrocystic LM can be deflated by sclerotherapy (injection of irritating solutions), whereas, microcystic LM may require resection.
+Macrocystic LM can be deflated by sclerotherapy (injection of irritating solutions).
+Microcystic LM is less responsive to sclerotherapy and may require resection.

 Venous Malformation

-Blood stagnates in large dilated veins, and thus there is a risk for initiating a clotting disorder or thrombosis and pulmonary embolism.
-Anticoagulation with heparin is often necessary prior to radiologic or surgical intervention.
+Blood stagnates in large, dilated veins, and thus there is a risk for initiating a clotting disorder or thrombosis and pulmonary embolism.
+Anticoagulation with heparin (subcutaneously injected) is often necessary prior to radiologic or surgical intervention.
+Conversion to a direct oral anticoagulant (DOAC) may be considered.
 Large venous channels can be obliterated by sclerotherapy or endovascular laser.
 Chronic bleeding from the colon may require surgical resection.
 Bleeding lesions in the bladder can be controlled by laser through a cystoscope.
-An elastic compressive stocking is often useful to minimize discomfort and swelling due to venous distension in the limb.
+An elastic compressive stocking is useful to minimize discomfort and swelling due to venous distension in the limb.

 Overgrowth